MayFu2025/unit1_project/README.md

 Success criteria 6 is relevant to the client's needs, as in the problem definition, it is stated that it is "difficult for Ms. Sato to find past transactions."
 Therefore, a feature that easily locates and display past transactions would be a useful feature for the client.
 Many people tend to finance their money by month, therefore I chose that the ledger should be able to display all transactions from a specified month in a specified year.

 Although a feature that can calculate the rate of Dai to the USD can be useful, it is not as important as other features due to the nature of Dai being soft-pegged to the value of USD.
-As the difference in the value of 1 Dai and $1 USD is at any time practically neglible, a calculation is barely ever required.
+As the difference in the value of 1 Dai and $1 USD is at any time practically negligible, a calculation is barely ever required.

 # Criteria B: Design